Geothermal Heating and Cooling: Ideal for New Commercial Construction or Retrofits

-Geothermal heating and cooling systems are extremely efficient and cost effective.
+Geothermal heating and cooling systems are extremely efficient and cost-effective.
 Instead of burning fossil fuels or using electricity to produce heating and cooling, they rely on a heat pump system to move heat to and from your building.
-In a ground-source system, heat's captured and released in a series of pipes, called a ground loop, buried in the ground at a depth where the temperature stays around 50 degrees all year long.
+In a ground-source system, heat’s captured and released in a series of pipes, called a ground loop, buried in the ground at a depth where the temperature stays around 50 degrees all year long.
 During cooling operations, the heat pump removes heat from your home and disperses it via the ground loop.
-In heating season, the system pulls heat from the ground and brings it into your home.
+In the heating season, the system pulls heat from the ground and brings it into your home.

 Considerations for installing geothermal heating and cooling systems

 There are three major factors to consider when planning a geothermal installation.